stfc/PSyclone/doc/user_guide/psyir.rst

 Each PSyIR node provides several ways to navigate the AST.
 These can be categorised as homogeneous naviation methods (available in all nodes), and heterogenous or semantic navigation methods (different methods available depending on the node type).
-The homogenous methods must be used for generic code navigation that should work regardless of its context.
-However, when the context is known, we recommend using the semantic methods to increase the psyclone transformations readability.
+The homogeneous methods must be used for generic code navigation that should work regardless of its context.
+However, when the context is known, we recommend using the semantic methods to increase the code readability.

 The homogeneous navigation methods are: